Our People

 Pete left Thornes House School and started an apprenticeship with Spencer and Halstead in Ossett, qualifying as a mechanical engineer.
 He then worked at E Green and Sons as a draughtsman and then contract manager and at Craven Fawcett as a Contract Manager.
 There he was selected for training to project manage and implement their IT systems.
 Pete changed from mechanical engineering to IT and began a 30-year career in IT operational management.

-He was IT manager at Craven Fawcett and then Bretton Hall College before moving to ITW ROCOL as Operations IT Manager for 18 years until retirement.
-Pete now manages the Second Chance Headway Centre in Wakefield (Therapy and Rehabilitation for Adults with Brain Injuries), and is a Trustee of Wakefield Civic Society, and member of Southgate Surgery PPG.
+He was IT manager at Craven Fawcett and then Bretton Hall College before moving to ITW ROCOL as Operations IT Manager for 18 years .
+Pete then managed and developed the Second Chance Headway Centre in Wakefield (Therapy and Rehabilitation for Adults with Brain Injuries) until his retirement in July 2024.
+He is a Trustee of Wakefield Civic Society and the Sedgeford Historic and Archaeological Project, and a member of Southgate Surgery PPG.

 Pete’s hobbies are Archaeology (the subject of his BA degree), and Historical Research.